-If someone steals your work, it can be difficult to prove damages arising from copyright infringement, and you won’t be able to file a copyright infringement lawsuit if you have not registered your copyright.
-Registering an original work with the U.S. Copyright Office with the Library of Congress provides many benefits, such as the ability to sue for damages of up to $150,000 and attorneys’ fees in case of willful infringement.
+If someone steals your work, then it can be difficult to prove damages arising from copyright infringement, and you won’t be able to file a copyright infringement lawsuit if you have not registered your copyright.
+Registering an original work with the U.S. Copyright Office with the Library of Congress provides many benefits, such as the ability to sue for damages of up to $150,000 and attorneys’ fees in cases of willful infringement.

 How long does a copyright last?

 The duration of a copyright depends on the year it was created.
-Since 1978, most compositions are -protected until 70 years after the creator’s death.
-For anonymous works and works created for a company by its employees, the protection lasts only 95 years
+Since 1978, most compositions are protected until 70 years after the creator’s death.
+For anonymous works and works created for a company by its employees, the protection lasts only 95 years.

 What do patents protect?